-A staff ratio of 1 teacher per every 4 children will be maintained at all times, including during indoor activities and during naptime.
-All staff present in the classroom will always be able to see and hear infants and toddlers at all times.
-Classrooms and outdoor areas are arranged to ensure all children are able to be supervised by sight and sound at all times.
-Supervision of children and a staff ratio of 1 teacher per every 4 children will be maintained at all times, including and during indoor activities, outdoor activities and during naptime.
-At least 2 staff members 18 years of age or older will be present on site for all operating hours of the day.
+A staff ratio of 1 teacher per every 4 children will be maintained at all times, including during indoor activities, outdoor activities and during naptime.
+At least two staff members eighteen years of age or older will be present on site for all operating hours of the day.
 The group size shall not exceed 8 children.
 Children are carefully watched during outside play activities, stationing themselves in a position where they are able to view the entire play yard at a glance.
-Staff will rotate around the pay yard to ensure children are using equipment appropriately and to facilitate activities.
+Staff will rotate around the play yard to ensure children are using equipment appropriate and to facilitate activities.
 When a child goes inside to use the restroom from outdoors, a staff member will accompany any and all children.
-Children are carefully watched while at play or during an activity within the building including bathroom use.
-Staff will rotate around the classroom to monitor children's play in the learning areas as well as to facilitate and / or provide learning opportunities, guide language development and more.
-All children will be accompanied to the bathroom facilities by a staff person ad adequate ratios will be maintained at all times.
+Children are never allowed to travel from the outdoor play area to inside without a teacher present.
+In the classroom, children are carefully watched while at play or during an activity within the building including bathroom use.
+Staffs rotate around the classroom to monitor children's play in the learning areas as well as to facilitate and/or provide learning opportunities, guide language development and more.
+All children will be accompanied to the bathroom facilities by a staff person and adequate ratios will be maintained at all times